No mountain scenery in the world compares to the grandeur of the Swiss Alps, and the Grand Train Tour of Switzerland is the best way to soak it all in

 Day 4: Lake Como, Lake Lugano and more places to see on your Swiss train ride

 Board the narrow-gauge Bernina Express at the St. Moritz station for the most spectacular of all Alpine crossings.
 This legendary train seamlessly connects the cool north with Mediterranean climates along the Italian border.
 Near Filisur the train crosses the 213-foot-high Landwasser Viaduct, which dates back more than 100 years.
 The journey continues through 55 tunnels and 196 bridges, easily overcoming the 7 percent gradient.
 When the first glaciers glisten in the distance, passengers pop out of their seats in awe.
 The route continues through the Val Poschiavo, crossing into Italy’s Valtellina wine region.
 At Tirano you change to the Bernina Express Bus, which passes palm-lined Lake Como and arrives in late afternoon in Lugano, southern Switzerland’s largest town.

 You may want to stay over in Italian-speaking Lugano and sample the Italian-influenced cuisine of the Ticino region.
 Besides museums, churches and lakefront beaches, Lugano delights visitors with an old town full of broad squares, gardens, Italianate architecture, and maze of steep alleys and stairways.

-If you have to save Lugano sightseeing for another time, it’s back on the train bound for Lucerne, the starting point of your four-day Grand Train Tour.
+If you have to save Lugano sightseeing for another time, it’s back on the train bound for Lucerne, the starting point of your four-day Grand Train Tour of Switzerland.
 Switzerland Tourism also offers three other suggested four-day itineraries, plus an eight-day route from Zurich and back.
-For details on the Grand Train Tour of Switzerland, visit myswitzerland.com/en-ca/sts-grand-train-tour-of-switzerland.html.
+For details on the Grand Train Tour of Switzerland, visit Sections of the Grand Train Tour of Switzerland.